egordorichev/static-lit/README.md

 ### lit

 lit is a tiny and fast language, designed to be embeddable and used as a scripting language.
-It takes inspiration from JavaScript, Java, C# and Lua, and combines them all into a staticly-typed stack-vm based beast.
+It takes inspiration from JavaScript, Java, C# and Lua, and combines them all into a staticly-typed stack-vm based language.

 Here is how it looks: